-I distinctly remember this one evening after visiting some family friends late into the night, when I was soundly sleeping in the backseat, my head propped on the side of the car and my body rolled up in a self-made cocoon.
-I’m guessing I was about 8 or 9, and we had just pulled up into our driveway; my dad turned off the ignition and my mom gathered my younger brother, also sleeping, in her arms.
+I distinctly remember one evening, after visiting some family friends late into the night, when I was in between asleep and awake in the backseat.
+My head was propped on the side of the car and my body was rolled up in a self-made cocoon.
+I was about 8 or 9, and we had just pulled up into our driveway; my dad turned off the ignition and my mom gathered my younger brother, also sleeping, in her arms.

 “Tsh.
 Tsh.
 Time to wake up.
 We’re home,” my mom said, and then she turned toward the house with her arms full.
-I wondered—if I sat still long enough, would one of my parents return to the car to carry me, too?
-Maybe they’ll think I’m sound asleep and didn’t hear them.
+I wondered—If I sat still long enough, would one of my parents return to the car and carry me, too?
+Maybe they’ll think I’m sound asleep.
 Or maybe they’ll have pity on my too-big body and schlep my dead weight over their shoulder.

-This still continues all the time in my life—the kids are in bed, the kitchen is a mess from dinner, and I wonder where the grownup is who wouldn’t mind cleaning it for me.
-The bills come, and no one but Kyle or myself can make sure they’re paid.
-If I want to do well in work, I have to crack open the laptop, make the necessary connections, and teach myself new things.
+This still continues all the time in my life.
+The kids are in bed, the kitchen is a mess from dinner, and I wonder where the grownup is who wouldn’t mind cleaning it for me.
+Bills come, and no one but Kyle or me can pay them on time.
+If I want to progress in my work, I have to—well, do the work.

 Slow and steady, I’m learning to be the boss of me.

-I don’t mean that in an irresponsible, selfish way, where I raze down anyone in my way, or I disregard any form of authority in my life.
-I simply mean that part of maturity is owning up to the fact that I own my choices, my actions, and my ideas, and that I can’t blame them on anyone else.
+Not in an irresponsible, selfish way, where I raze down anyone in my way or disregard authority.
+Simply, maturity means owning that I own my choices, my actions, my ideas, and I can’t put the blame elsewhere.

-And if you think about it, there’s a lot of freedom in this.
-In tandem with my husband, we can choose what to spend our money on, how to fill in the calendar boxes, and what to put in our fridge.
-If I choose to sleep in or wake up early… well, either one is my choice.
+There’s a lot of freedom in this.
+We can choose what to spend our money on, how to fill in the calendar boxes, and what to put in our fridge.
+If I choose to sleep in or wake up early, either one is my choice.
 I decide how to start my day.

 I’m the boss of me.
 No one else forces me to make my choices.
 There’s a lot of responsibility in that.
-But it’s also pretty darn freeing.
+But it’s also pretty damn freeing.

 How will you be the boss of you this week?